The Churches of Britain and Ireland

 I occasionally receive comments that places are in the "wrong county".
 See here for my reasoning.

 Each entry in the indices has a link to a photo or photos of the church, and where possible another external link to further information about the church.
 Its listed building status is also sometimes given, but as these are being added retrospectively, the lack of such a link does not necessarily imply that it isn't listed.
 Towns and villages with several churches are given their own sub-index.
 Where known, the dedication is included, as is the Ordnance Survey (OS) grid reference.
 For those unfamiliar with the latter, full instructions for their use can be found on each OS map.
 Thus Adderbury in Oxfordshire is given as SP 471 354.
+I don't have access to Irish grid references, though they are sometimes supplied to me by the photographer.
+Failing that, I may add the Ordnance Survey grid references from old maps.
 Some entries may also have (O) - normally open, (C) - normally closed, or (K) key available.
 These can change, so it's best to check the church website before a planned visit.

 You may find that some photos are rotated by 90 or 180 degrees.
 This appears to be a problem only in the Google Chrome browser, and results from the non-standard way it interprets embedded EXIF data.
 To overcome this, try using a different browser.

-Recommendations for further reading are to be found in the bibliography.
+Recommendations for further reading are to be found in the bibliography (including on-line videos).
 There is also a Useful Links page, with URL's of many county, denominational and other church related sites.

 REQUESTS FOR HELP - I occasionally get requests for help in obtaining photographs of churches, or for help with a little history for a church.
 I can't help with photographs, as all the ones I've taken or received from contributors will be on the website (except for ones in the "in-box", waiting to be added).
 I can sometimes find a website giving a church's history, or I might have an appropriate book, and will obviously pass on the information.
 But usually I can offer nothing - so I've started a new page, Questions, Questions, passing these requests on to site visitors.